FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: Introduction

-This paper introduces \qqmnlong (\qqmn), which can handle both time series forecasting and classification tasks. \qqmn also provides both feature importance and the exact depiction of how a given feature of the model contributed to model outcome, offering interpretability in the same way that NAMs do.
-In addition, \qqmn outperforms NAMs and other state-of-the-art interpretable methods. \qqmn matches the performance of classic non-interpretable approaches.
-These results are obtained, considering the four data sets used in this paper, by introducing two novel ideas: \emph{(i)} \emph{the use of an attention mechanism for feature selection}, and \emph{(ii) re-using the attention weights to bootstrap the training of each feature-specific network for the final prediction}, as follows.
+Following the neural additive approach, we propose \qqmn, which is able to handle both time series forecasting and classification tasks for both large and small data sets. \qqmn provides feature importance and the exact depiction of how the model arrives at a certain outcome, offering interpretability at the same level as NAMs.
+In addition, \qqmn outperforms state-of-the-art interpretable methods, such as NAM itself, and it matches the performance of classic non-interpretable models on all four domains considered in this paper. \qqmn achieves these results by introducing two novel ideas: \emph{(i)} \emph{it uses an attention mechanism for learning the relevant features}; and \emph{(ii) it reuses the attention weights when training each modular network on the final prediction}, as detailed in what follows.

+The paper is organised as follows.
+Section II discusses Related Work.
+Section III introduces \qqmn.
+Section IV contains the main experimental results.
+Section V elaborates on and discusses variations of the experiments, and Section VI concludes the paper and discusses directions for future work.